 - Slightly delayed reaction when enabling tracks using the CL-9 Track Buttons.

-- When C-linking 788T’s, if the Master 788T is set to record multiple mono files to more than one media, it can sometimes miss sending a record start command to the slave.
-For this reason, it is recommended that the Master 788T is set to record to Poly wave files if recording to more than one media.
+- When C-linking 788T’s, if the source 788T is set to record multiple mono files to more than one media, it can sometimes miss sending a record start command to the sync device.
+For this reason, it is recommended that the source 788T is set to record to Poly wave files if recording to more than one media.

 - CL-9 Trim Levels are not correctly restored after a power cycle.
 Workaround: Check trim levels after power cycles.
 A slight adjustment of the encoder will return the trim level to the set value prior to power down.

 - CL-9 Encoder Acceleration 2-Speed and 3-Speed settings do not work correctly when a USB keyboard is connected to the CL-9.
 Workarounds: Use Classic or Fixed Encoder Acceleration Modes or disconnect the USB keyboard and use CL-1, CL-WIFI, or Wave Agent Control Mode to enter/edit metadata.